 - Torrent Pharmaceuticals Limited

 How to Find Out If Your Drug Is Part of the Recall

 Anyone taking valsartan or a combination drug that includes valsartan should locate the name of the drug’s manufacturer and the lot number either on the prescription bottle label or in the warning insert that accompanies the medication.
 Then, check with your pharmacist or search the FDA’s recall list for the manufacturer and lot number.

 The FDA also uses a National Drug Code to track products.
 The FDA’s list includes the NDC codes for all recalled valsartan products.
 Normally, your prescription bottle from the pharmacy will not contain this information.
 Your pharmacist should be able to check these codes for you.

 What Should I Do If My Drug Is Recalled?

 If your valsartan manufacturer is a part of the recall, do not stop taking your medication.
-Suddenly stopping your medication may lead to health problems.
+Suddenly stopping your medication may lead to more immediate health problems.
 First, talk to your doctor about your treatment options.

 Next, search for your drug’s manufacturer in the FDA’s Drug Recalls database.
 Some manufacturers provide guidance in the event of a medication recall.
 For example, Torrent Pharmaceuticals Limited lists all the lots and products included in its recall.
 It also provides contact information and instructions for patients.

 If you cannot find information on the FDA’s website, talk to your pharmacist.
 Don’t throw away your medication until you have your new medication.
 Your pharmacist can offer instructions for disposing of old medication.

 Alternatives to Valsartan

 Several blood pressure drugs may be a suitable alternative to valsartan.
-There are drugs in the same class as valsartan, and they work the same way.
+There are also drugs in the same class as valsartan that are not currently part of the recall.
 You may also be able to get valsartan from a manufacturer that is not on the recall list.

 Ask your doctor about your treatment options.
 Each of these medications has its own risks or side effects.